ShikshaVerma-28/Basic-virus-scanner/README.md

 A basic virus scanner web app built with React.js.

-Users can upload a file → scan it → see results.
+Users can upload a file - scan it - see results.

-Mock Scan Mode → works without an API key (returns Safe/Infected randomly).
+Mock Scan Mode - works without an API key (returns Safe/Infected randomly).

-VirusTotal API Integration → if you set VT_API_KEY, it sends the file to VirusTotal for a real scan.

 Features